ibm-cloud-docs/vpc/vpn-create-ipsec-policy.md

 You can use custom IPsec policies to define security parameters to use during Phase 2 of IKE negotiation.
 In this phase, the VPN and peer device use the security association that is established during Phase 1 to negotiate what traffic to send and how to authenticate and encrypt that traffic.
 {: shortdesc}

-## Creating an IPsec policy by using the UI
+## Creating an IPsec policy in the UI
 {: #vpn-using-ui-create-ipsec-policy}
 {: ui}